TheHenryWills/CountryWrangler/README.md

 ## Roadmap

 - [ ] Support language code to country
+- [ ] Fuzzy lookup for country names
 - [ ] Add more alternative country names

 See the [open issues](https://github.com/TheHenryWills/CountryWrangler/issues) for a full list of proposed features (and known issues).